s-yadav/radialIndicator/README.md

 # radialIndicator
 A simple and light weight circular indicator plugin.
-Also works on Internet Explorer (IE11).
+Also works on Internet Explorer.

-Check demo and documentation on <a href="http://ignitersworld.com/lab/radialIndicator.html">http://ignitersworld.com/lab/radialIndicator.html</a>
+It supports duration, color range, interpolation, formatting, percentage value and much more.
+Does work well with jQuery and angularJS.

 ### Installation
 Through npm